 In my last post on defaulting to tribal knowledge I shared the Ebbinghaus Forgetting Curve.

 Completed training is represented as the left-most milestone on this curve.
 Within only a day of completing even the best training, 2/3 of the knowledge transferred during training is toast.
 Within a day or longer the performer is at PoW making decisions and taking actions without the safety net of the training environment.
 As knowledge degrades, the margin of error increases at an alarming rate.
 Now actions taken in error are directly connected to negative impact to tangible business outcomes.

-Where does an LPA fit, and why should you give a rip?
+Where does a PWA fit, and why should you give a rip?

 - Production – This point is where ID hands off and content assets are produced.
 This also is where agile design principles are used to produce increments of the solution for release through tests with pilot groups for evaluation of effectiveness, accessibility and business relevance.
 Feedback gleaned by the PS/PC and interactions with the design team enable iterations and refinements to the asset(s).

 - Test/Pilot & Delivery – As mentioned above, incremental testing of assets allows for rapid development as opposed to waiting for the entire solution to be completed.
 Who knows…maybe an increment of performance support is all that is necessary, and performance is impacted positively on the spot?
 Who needs training if a job aid will do?
 That said, a job aid used immediately in the field at PoW should also be intentionally designed into formal learning at Point-of-Entry to ensure a thread of continuity from 1st learning to PoW.